 To use a certified organic label, farming operations that gross more than \$5,000 per year in organic products must be certified by a U.S. Department of Agriculture National Organic Program (NOP) accredited certifying agency.
 The choice of certifier may be dictated by the processor or by the target market.
-A list of accredited certifiers operating in New York can be found on the New York State Department of Agriculture and Markets Organic Farming Information Center: www.agriculture.ny.gov/AP/Organic/.
+A list of accredited certifiers operating in New York can be downloaded from New York State Department of Ag and Markets Organic Foods and Farming pages: https://agriculture.ny.gov/farming/organic-foodsand-farming.
 See more certification and regulatory details under Section 11.4.1 Certification Requirements and Section 11.7: Using Organic Pesticides.